Must-Do in iceland

 My best summer, by far, was my last summer vacation in a campervan to Iceland.
 The land of fire and ice, the land where the sun never sets in summer – there are so many ways to describe Iceland.

 For me, the sheer variety of experiences I gathered during that summer holiday are memories that will last a lifetime.

 From whale watching to running a marathon across captivating landscapes and dancing all night long to the beats of a live band, and from magnificent waterfalls and ice caves to soaking in natural hot springs – Iceland has everything a weary traveler needs to rest, recuperate, and fall in love with nature.

-Do the same and enjoy Iceland with a hot drink in your hand!
+Do the same and enjoy Iceland with a hot drink in your hand and your KuKu campervan!

-Don’t waste your time on bus tours when in Iceland – go super crazy, wild, and fantastic like Icelanders are and opt for a self-drive tour instead.
+Don’t waste your time on bus tours when in Iceland – go super crazy, wild, and fantastic like Icelanders are and opt for a self-drive tour instead, with a campervan is the best way.
 Trust me – you will love me for suggesting it.

-There is nothing like a self-drive tour that gives you the freedom to go anywhere you want to and stop for as long as you want.
+There is nothing like a self-drive tour that gives you the freedom to go anywhere you want to and stop your van for as long as you want.
 This is a must-do in Iceland

 The best transportation for you in Iceland is a camper – another Iceland attraction; and the place to book an Iceland camper rental when you visit Iceland is with Kúkú Camper Van Rental.
 I rented my camper from Kuku Campers – and I can say that driving along in my very own (very rented) camper was a massive part of my enjoyment.

 KuKu Campervan 4x4 J Category